nation3/gov/GOVERNANCE.md

 # Nation3 governance process

-This document outlines the governance process that the Nation3 citizens, the members of the Meta Guild and the proposers must follow to engage with Nation3 governance.
+This document outlines the governance process that the Nation3 citizens, the Meta Guild multisig and the proposers must follow to engage with Nation3 governance.

 ## Kinds of proposals